 The vent fan was one of the first van components that we purchased, and installing it turned out to be easier than we thought.

-The fan we chose is the Fan-Tastic Vent Model 7350.
-This fan is top-of-the-line with efficient power draw, 14 speeds, a remote control, a thermostat, reversible airflow to pull air into the van, and a rain sensor that automatically closes the lid if it’s raining.
+The fan we initially chose for our van is the Fan-Tastic Vent Model 7350.
+This fan is an excellent product, with efficient power draw, 14 speeds, a remote control, a thermostat, reversible airflow to pull air into the van, and a rain sensor.

 Like when we mounted our solar panels, we had to work around the contoured shape of our high topper.